Brookfield, Wisconsin: History

 In the 1900s, Brookfield gained a new reputation.
 Waukesha County was called Cow County, U.S.A., as according to advertisers, they claimed that in the county there were more cows than people.
 This was, of course, fantastical, although there were cows.
 This did help cement Wisconsin's dairy reputation.
-WWI, one of the biggest wars in history, also didn't have too much of an effect on Brookfield and how we know it today.
-The so-called Spanish flu, however, did kill many people, but not as many as cholera had in the past.
+The Spanish flu, killed many people in the area, but not as many as cholera had in the past.
 On May 31, 1914, a tornado hit, devastating the farmers and the rural area.

-This quiet, rural atmosphere attracted one notorious resident, Al Capone, as he established an area to live and a distillery on Brookfield Road.
+Al Capone became a notorious resident, as he established an area to live and a distillery on Brookfield Road where Capone Court is today.
 In 1928, the first suburban development, Kinsey's Garvendale, a residential subdivision, was created.
 Early subdivisions grew slowly due to the Great Depression hitting a year later, affecting its growth and killing demand.

 Development in Brookfield began to increase after the Second World War.
 Suburban development was encouraged by a scarcity of urban area housing, the baby boom, and government sponsored building programs, which further grew the town, and after several annexations of neighboring communities, an incorporation drive started.
 The City of Brookfield was incorporated from the town of Brookfield, a portion of which still survives along the city's western edge, on August 14, 1954.
 The first mayor was Franklin Wirth, and he oversaw the new city, which at the time had a population of 7,900 and covered an area of 17.5 square miles.
 Much of the land was still in agricultural use, so the city's founders encouraged orderly development of office and industrial areas to cause the community to function with strong industrial and commercial base.

-Today, Brookfield covers 27.66 square miles, and numbers 37,920 residents.
+Today, Brookfield covers over 27 square miles, with a population of over 40,000 residents.

-Geography and climate
+Geography

 According to the United States Census Bureau, the city has a total area of 27.59 sqmi, of which 27.29 sqmi is land and 0.367 sqmi is water.
 The sub-continental divide passes through Brookfield; on the eastern side of this divide, easily marked by the crest at Calhoun Road and Capitol Drive, water flows to Lake Michigan on its way to the Gulf of Saint Lawrence; on the western side of this divide, water flows to the Fox River of Illinois and Wisconsin on its way to the Mississippi River and the Gulf of Mexico.

 There is a heron rookery on a site northwest of Capitol Drive and Brookfield Road.